 TV licence explained

-Do you need a TV license?
+Do I need a TV licence?

 - You use BBC iPlayer on any device, including smartphones, laptops and tablets.

 - You exclusively use other catch-up services, such as ITV Hub and All 4.

 - You only watch TV-streaming services, such as Amazon Prime Video, Disney Plus or Netflix, or YouTube videos.

 - You only use your TV to watch DVDs, Blu-rays or video cassettes.

 In this context, live TV doesn’t just mean watching sport or or other programmes that are broadcast in real time; it applies to all content at the time it’s broadcast on a TV channel.
 It also includes all +1 channels, such as ITV+1 and Channel 4+1.